 In Idaho there are currently more than 12,000 people incarcerated in county jails and state prisons

 There are more than 16,000 Idahoans on probation and parole

-The Fair Chance Employment Act is a new so-called “ban the box” law that asks employers to gather information about an applicant’s qualifications before their criminal history.
+Fair Chance Employment is a new so-called “ban the box” policy that asks employers to gather information about an applicant’s qualifications before their criminal history.

-The premise behind this and other ban the box laws is that those who are coming out of prison will still have an opportunity to get hired for jobs they’re qualified for without undue discrimination before they’ve even been given a chance to show their qualifications.
+The premise behind this is that those who are coming out of prison will still have an opportunity to get hired for jobs they’re qualified for without undue discrimination before they’ve even been given a chance to show their qualifications.

 “Ban the box” refers to the removal of what’s usually a box on an application that asks whether the applicant has ever had a felony conviction or been arrested (or other similar language).

-With the Fair Chance Employment Act and similar legislation, these questions are becoming less and less common, as employers are now giving more people the opportunity to go through the hiring process and then giving offers that are conditioned upon the results of background screenings and more.
+With Fair Chance Employment policies, these questions are becoming less and less common, as employers are now giving more people the opportunity to go through the hiring process and then giving offers that are conditioned upon the results of background screenings and more.

-This is why these laws seek to remove such questions early in the process; when they’re present too soon, they’re more likely to be used as a data point for disqualification.
+This is why these policies seek to remove such questions early in the process; when they’re present too soon, they’re more likely to be used as a data point for disqualification.

-If the question is only allowed after an applicant’s qualifications have been determined, or after a conditional offer of employment, it encourages case-by-case review.
-(Also note that the law itself does have some exceptions, such as law enforcement, daycares, schools, the Boys & Girls Club and more.)
+If the question is only asked after an applicant’s qualifications have been determined, or after a conditional offer of employment, it encourages case-by-case review.

 Write to your Legislator to express your support for Fair Chance Hiring practices